PaperStrike/async-shared-mutex/README.md

 * An exclusive waits for all currently active (or already queued *before it*) shared holders to finish, then runs alone.
 * Shared acquisitions requested **after** an exclusive has queued must wait until that exclusive finishes.
 * Exclusives are serialized in request order.
-* Errors inside a task (or your critical section) propagate; the lock still releases.
+* Errors inside a task (or your critical section) propagate; the mutex is still unlocked.
 * `try*` variants attempt an instantaneous acquisition; they return `null` if not immediately possible (no waiting side effects).

 This gives predictable writer progress (no writer starvation) while still batching readers that arrive before the next writer.